Yomguithereal/mnemonist/sparse-set.md

 title: SparseSet
 ---

-A `SparseSet` is a very efficient set structure used to store unsigned integers in a provided range.
+A `SparseSet` is a very time-efficient set structure used to store unsigned integers in a provided range.
 Note however that this structure can consume a lot of memory (it relies on two byte arrays having a length equal to the maximum integer you need to store).

 Contrary to the [`BitSet`]({{ site.baseurl }}/bit-set), the `SparseSet` is very efficient if you need to iterate over the stored value or if you often need to clear the set.

+If you also need to associate values to the set's members, take a look to [`SparseMap`]({{ site.baseurl }}/sparse-map) instead.

 ```js
 var SparseSet = require('mnemonist/sparse-set');